It’s been a long time since I have talked about Google Panda and other algorithm updates.

 - Improve site loading time

-- Less ads above fold.
+- Fewer ads above the fold.

 - Include Google authorship.